meilisearch/documentation/learn/advanced/dumps.md

 ## Use cases

 Dumps are used to restore your database after [updating Meilisearch](/learn/advanced/updating.md) or to copy your database to other Meilisearch instances without having to worry about their respective versions.
+For more on this subject, see a [comparison of snapshots and dumps](/learn/advanced/snapshots_vs_dumps.md).